GurlaganSingh/runitctl/README.md

 📍 Notes

-Only tested on Void Linux.
+Only tested on Void Linux and Artix linux.

-Assumes service definitions in /etc/sv and runsvdir in /var/service.
+Assumes service definitions in /etc/sv and runsvdir in /var/service or /run/runit/service.

 Does not handle custom runsvdir paths — if you want that, fork and enhance!